zhihongyou/yousoftmatter.org/content/home/welcome.md

 {{<typography font="Roboto" size="24px" style="normal" weight="normal" >}}

 We are interested in the emergence in active/living matter.
-From cellular cytoskeleton to animal groups, these systems ubiquitously exhibit novel microscopic dynamics which, subsequently leads to fascinating collective dynamics.
-To uncover the mysteries behind these behaviors, we employ computer simulations as well as theoretical frameworks such as statistical mechanics, continuum mechanics, dynamical system, etc.

-Our very first goal, however, is to finish the construction of this site :).
+From cellular cytoskeleton to animal groups, these systems ubiquitously exhibit novel "microscopic" dynamics which, subsequently lead to fascinating collective behaviors.
+To uncover the mysteries behind these phenomena, we use theoretical modeling with the help of computer simulations.
+Our research is interest oriented, involving various subjects in active/living matter, e.g. bacterial colonies, active fluids and their interfaces, and systems with broken Newton's 3rd law.
+Go ahead and explor this site if you'd like to know more :).

 {{< /typography >}}